 Go in with the expectation that you will not be seated with your party members and will take the first available empty seat a cast member offers you.
 Sometimes you get lucky and get in the same vehicle anyway, but never ask for this.
 Do not take a tadpole who is riding this ride for the first time or who is afraid to ride alone in the Single Rider line.
 Do not hold up the line to ask for special seats or seatmates.
 By riding Single Rider, you are agreeing to help make the park more efficient in exchange for being willing to fill any empty seat and getting a shorter wait.

-Single Rider is best for mature, able-bodied riders who understand the rules.
+Single Rider is best for mature, able-bodied riders who understand the rules and don't require assistance.
 For some rides, it is best to use Single Rider after you have already been through the full queue at least once.

 Other Ways to Skip the Lines

 Single Rider is just one of many tools we use to skip the lines at Disneyland.
-Other ways to get the shortest waits include arriving early to ride at park opening or in the last hour of park operation, using Genie+ and watching wait times in the Disneyland app.
+Other ways to get the shortest waits include arriving early to ride at park opening or in the last hour of park operation, using Lightning Lanes and watching wait times in the Disneyland app.
 You can select rides with the free Genie service in the Disneyland app and it will guide you on the best time to ride a ride with the shortest wait.
-If you are a guest of one of three on-site hotels, one of the big perks is Early Entry, which allows you access to select attractions for 30 minutes before the park opens to other guests each day (with ticket and reservation).
+If you are a guest of one of three on-site hotels, one of the big perks is Early Entry, which allows you access to select attractions for 30 minutes before a park opens to other guests each day (with ticket and reservation).
 You can skip a lot of lines that way.
+But even if you don't have Early Entry, arriving before the park opens is always a great strategy.

 Hopfully, we have answered your Single Rider Disneyland questions.
-While Single Rider is a great free option to get a shorter wait (and we do love saving money), most of the Single Rider rides are also available on Genie+.
+Single Rider is a great free option to get a shorter wait (and we do love saving money).
+However, most of the Single Rider rides are also available on Lighting Lane Multi Pass.
 That way you can skip the lines and ride with your kids.
-Did you know we sell discount Disneyland Genie+ tickets (and other tickets) that allow you to lock in the lowest rate?
+Did you know we sell discount Disneyland Lightning Lane Multi Pass tickets (and other tickets) that allow you to lock in the lowest rate?
 Ribbit ribbit!

 Related: Tips to Maximize Your Time at Disneyland